Cybersecurity vs cyber resilience – what is the difference?

 • Air-gapped backups.
 An air gap in backups means that the backups cannot be accessed through the main network at all.
 This means that if your data is compromised, your backups are safe.

 • Threat identification software.
-Utilising a service like secure+ helps to understand potential threats and put in measures to stop them sooner rather than later.
+Utilising a service like ramsac secure+ helps to understand potential threats and put in measures to stop them sooner rather than later.

 • Business continuity plan.
 It’s worth asking yourself the following questions and recording the details in your continuity plan: